Patient Forms

 Can inlays fall out?

-Inlays can fall out but that is rare, and it can be inserted back into place by your dentist.
+Inlays can fall out, but that is rare, and they can be inserted back into place by your dentist.
 The ceramic that inlays are made with is very durable.
-It is unlikely that your inlay falls out.
+It is unlikely that your inlay will fall out.

 How much do inlays and onlays cost?

-Inlays typically cost between 250-1500 depending on the six, placement, and materials used.
+Inlays typically cost between 250 and 1500, depending on the placement and materials used.
 Inlays typically cost between 350-1500.
-The costs also varies per dentist.
+The costs also vary per dentist.

 How long after inlay can I eat?

 After an inlay, patients typically wait 48 hours to let everything set.
-During this period patients should stay away from hard foods, and should try to chew with their back teeth, away from the inlay.
+Patients should avoid hard foods during this period and try to chew with their back teeth, away from the inlay.

 How long does an onlay take to heal?

-It takes about 4-7 days for an onlay to heal and begin to feel normal.
-Bleeding and gum discoloration should go away after a few days, along with tooth sensitivity.
+It takes 4-7 days for an onlay to heal and feel normal.
+Bleeding and gum discoloration with tooth sensitivity should disappear after a few days.

 Is onlay stronger than filling?

-Inlays and onlays are more appealing to the eye than traditional fillings, and they’re also more durable.
+Inlays and onlays are more appealing to the eye than traditional fillings and are more durable.
 If you are looking for a stronger alternative to a filling, an onlay may be a great option.
-Call our office today to schedule a consultation and we can discuss options with you.
+Call our office today to schedule a consultation, and we can discuss options with you.